 Hey there!
 I’m Mikayla, writer, wife, mother, and lifelong resident of California’s Bay Area.
-I’ve always loved to cook, from an early age, but as I’ve been able to experience new foods and new places, my love for food has grown exponentially.
+I’ve always loved to cook, but as I’ve been able to experience new foods and new places, my love for food has grown exponentially.
 It didn’t take long to figure out that I was destined to use my B.A. in Creative Writing to explore the world of food.

 I married a fellow gourmet, and our shared love of eating has taken us on some amazing food adventures – to top restaurants, roadside dives, food festivals, and some seriously unique spots.
-These travels and my own intense curiosity will be the fuel that feeds The Flour Handprint’s journey.
+These travels and my own voracious curiosity is the fuel that feeds The Flour Handprint.

 Be sure to check out the About the Blog page for more info on the site.

 About Me/My Food Philosophy

 - I’m a cheeseburger snob, and its all because of Vegas.
 I had the most amazing cheeseburger, a brisket and bacon patty on a buttered brioche bun with a bacon aioli… I’ve been on a cheeseburger hunt ever since…I’ve found a few damn good ones since (several on return trips to Vegas!), but the average burger no longer cuts it.